inkandswitch/patchwork/core/DESIGN-tool-isolation.md

 ### The proposed approach

-An **intermediary Repo** sits between the host repo and the iframe repo, enforcing a document allowlist:
+An **intermediary Repo** sits between the host repo and the iframe repo, enforcing a document allowlist and denylist:

 ```
 [iframe repo] ←MessagePort→ [intermediary repo] ←MessagePort→ [host repo]
                                      │
                               shareConfig.access(peerId, documentId)
-                              → checks allowlist
+                              → checks denylist first, then allowlist
 ```

 The intermediary is an ephemeral, in-memory Repo (no storage) created per-iframe on the host side.
 It uses Automerge-repo's `shareConfig` API, which provides per-peer, per-document filtering via two policies:

 - **`announce(peerId, documentId)`** — controls proactive sharing.
-The intermediary announces allowlisted documents to both peers (so iframe-created documents flow back to the host).
+The intermediary announces documents that are allowlisted and not denylisted to both peers (so iframe-created documents flow back to the host).
 - **`access(peerId, documentId)`** — controls responses to incoming sync requests.
-The intermediary accepts everything from the host peer but only responds to iframe requests for allowlisted documents.
-Non-allowlisted requests receive `doc-unavailable`.
+The intermediary accepts everything from the host peer but only responds to iframe requests for documents that are allowlisted and not denylisted.
+Non-allowed requests receive `doc-unavailable`.

 The intermediary lazily acquires documents from the host — it does not proactively fetch all allowlisted documents.
-When the iframe calls `repo.find(url)` for an allowlisted document, the intermediary forwards the sync request upstream, acquires the document from the host, and shares it with the iframe.
+When the iframe calls `repo.find(url)` for an allowed document, the intermediary forwards the sync request upstream, acquires the document from the host, and shares it with the iframe.

+#### Denylist

+The **denylist** unconditionally blocks sensitive documents from syncing to the iframe, regardless of allowlist status.
+It takes precedence over the allowlist at every enforcement point: `shareConfig.access()`, `shareConfig.announce()`, auto-allowlisting of iframe-created documents, `onOpenDocument`, and `requestDocumentAccess`.

+**Statically denylisted at init time:**

+- The **account document** (`window.accountDocHandle.url`).
+- All **module settings documents** (system and user, from `ModuleWatcher.urls`).
+- All **tool/package source code documents**: the full resolution chain is walked from each module settings doc — `ModuleSettingsDoc.modules[]` → BranchesDoc (if applicable) → FolderDoc → child file documents.
+Additionally, all plugin `importUrl`s from the registry are denylisted as a catch-all.

+**Dynamically denylisted at runtime:**

+When a URL is about to be added to the allowlist (e.g., discovered in root document content via `collectAutomergeUrls`, or requested via `onOpenDocument`/`requestDocumentAccess`), it is first checked for sensitive document types.
+If the document's `@patchwork.type` is `"branches"` or `"patchwork:module-settings"`, it is denylisted along with all its transitive children (branch targets, folder children, module entries) instead of being allowlisted.

 #### Allowlist population